 Mathematics is intrinsically beautiful.
-If you enjoy puzzles and problem solving, you will relish the challenges of this course.
-The ancient arts of algebra and trigonometry form a large part of what you will study, but you will also learn about imaginary numbers, polar coordinates, and the more recent applications of Decision Mathematics and Mechanics.
+Students who enjoy puzzles and problem solving will relish the challenges of this course.
+The ancient arts of algebra and trigonometry form a large part of what is studied, but students will also learn about imaginary numbers, polar coordinates, and the more recent applications of Decision Mathematics, Statistics and Mechanics.

 You will need a Casio scientific calculator: models fx83, fx85, fx91 or better.
 It is a course requirement that you buy packs of past exam papers at £3 per module.
 You will also need to purchase rulers, pencils, pens and file paper.

 The Academy will not charge for books, materials, equipment and instruction in connection with the National Curriculum or Statutory Religious Education taught at school, except where parents have indicated in advance their wish to purchase the product.

 – Students with less than 85% attendance may, under the discretion of the Sixth Form Office, be asked to pay for their exam entry.

 – Exam resits that are made at the request of the post 16 students will be charged at full price.

 – When it is not possible to obtain a refund, full price will be charged to students for: